aungsias/Forays/README.md

 The Work in Progress section is a dynamic space that houses ongoing experiments, early-stage ideas, and projects under development.
 Here, I document the process of testing new concepts, iterating on designs, learning from mistakes, and refining my approach.
 It's a transparent look into the evolving nature of my work and a testament to the continuous learning journey.

 ### Custom Packages
 As I've progressed in my work, I've found the need to develop custom packages to support various tasks and streamline processes.
-In this section, you'll find tools and utilities specifically designed to enhance efficiency and functionality.
-These custom packages are shared openly and may be of use to others working on similar problems.
+Each of them exist as pinned repositories within my profile, which you can find [here](https://github.com/aungsias).

 ---